goodnessezichioum/DS-final-project/README.md

 # 📊 Workforce Optimization and Prediction Using Machine Learning

 This project presents a full end-to-end data science pipeline for workforce optimization and incident risk prediction.
-It simulates realistic operational data from a technical services company and explores how predictive models can support strategic decisions in workforce planning, safety, and resource deployment.
+It uses operational data from a technical services company and explores how predictive models can support strategic decisions in workforce planning, safety, and resource deployment.

 ---